-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.The level of the charges is a national matter; however, in establishing these charges, administrations* should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1.1 Each operating agency shall, subject to applicable national law, establish the charges to be collected from its customers.

 Reasons: In the French text, replacement of the term “taxe”, which is something of an anglicism, with “tarif”.